hansenjohnson/intro-acoustics/readme.md

 ```
 conda create -vv -n jmatlab python=3.4 jupyter
 ```
-If you screw up and create something that doesn't work, follow the steps here to delete: https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#removing-an-environment
+If you screw up and create something that doesn't work, follow the steps [here to delete an environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#removing-an-environment)

 2. Activate the environment
 ```